Facebook

 Bio

-I am also interested in using creativity and metaphors in clinical work and research.
+Additionally, I have a strong interest in the use of metaphors in both clinical work and research.